twitchtv/twirp/docs/errors.md

 sidebar_label: "Errors"
 ---

-A Twirp error has the properties:
+A Twirp error has the following properties:

  * **code**: Identifies the type of error.
  * **msg**: Free-form message with detailed information about the error.
 This is for humans, to help with debugging.
 Programs should not try to parse the error message.
  * **meta**: (optional) key-value pairs with arbitrary string metadata.
 Useful to define subtypes under the same code, or add extra fields for the callers.

+On the network, an error is represented as a JSON response with those properties.
 In Go, any value that implements the [twirp.Error](https://pkg.go.dev/github.com/twitchtv/twirp#Error) interface is considered a Twirp error.
+Other languages have different ways to represent the errors, but they always have the same properties and valid set of codes.

 ## Error Codes

-Valid Twirp error codes and the [equivalent HTTP status](https://pkg.go.dev/github.com/twitchtv/twirp#ServerHTTPStatusFromErrorCode):
+Twirp error codes with equivalent [HTTP status](https://pkg.go.dev/github.com/twitchtv/twirp#ServerHTTPStatusFromErrorCode):

  * `internal` (500)
  * `not_found` (404)